Checking your cooling system for engine coolant leaks, is easier than you think.

-Adding Leak detection dye to the coolant can make a slow leak easier to find.
+Adding leak detection dye to the coolant can make a slow leak easier to find.
 Most auto parts stores sell UV dye and light kits.
-You can add the UV dye to your engine cooling system; Then drive your car for a few days to make sure the dye circulates through everything.
+You can add the UV dye to your engine cooling system.
+Then drive your car for a few days to make sure the dye circulates through everything.
 Then, park your car in a very dark place and use the UV light to search for your leak.
-The dye will show up very brightly under the UV light and should provide a path to your leak point.
+The dye will show up very brightly under the UV light.
+As a result, providing a path to your leak point.

 Pressure Testing The Cooling System

 There are several ways to find out whether or not your cooling system is holding pressure.
 So, top off your cooling system, tighten the radiator cap and start the engine.
-When the engine reaches normal operating temperature; turn on the air conditioner (to increase the cooling load on the system) and/or take it for a short drive.
-Then check the radiator; hoses and water pump for seepage or leaks.
+When the engine reaches normal operating temperature, turn on the air conditioner.
+Consequently, (to increase the cooling load on the system) and/or take it for a short drive.
+Then check the radiator hoses and water pump for seepage or leaks.

 Radiator Pressure Testing Pumps